ssmerd/epicurean/README.md

 ![am I responsive screenshot](readme/amiresponsive.png)

 ## A restaurant website.
-> A themed restaurant website showcasing the venue, menu, events.
+> A themed restaurant website showcasing the venue and menu.
 The site allows to book one or more guests for a meal in a restaurant and a particular time and date.
 The site should alo avoid double bookings and allows multiple table occupancies.
 In order to book a table or tables, a user needs to sign up and/or login.